Warzone2100/warzone2100/data/mods/multiplay/dydo-ai/multiplay/skirmish/readme.txt

 Warzone2100 -> http://wz2100.net/

 =============================================================
-For new release versions, changelogs, bugs reporting see Dydo-AI website
+For new release versions, patches and changelogs see Dydo-AI website

 Website: http://www.obooma.net/dydo/